-Intimacy, Identity is part of a program of contemporary Australian and international video art, screening for one hour each afternoon, over five days.
+Intimacy, Identity is part of a program of contemporary Australian and international video art presented in five chapters.

 Chiharu Shiota, Bathroom, 1999, single-channel video documentation of a performance, 3:4, black and white, sound, 5 min 9 sec

 In Bathroom, Shiota sits in a bathtub and pours ink-like mud over her head and body.
 “I’ll never wash off the memories that are absorbed into my skin,” the artist said of the performance, her intention being to ‘merge with the earth’ in a kind of ritualistic homecoming.
 Shiota has adopted the philosophy of butoh (literally ‘earth dance’ or ‘mud dance’), an avant-garde Japanese form of theatre developed in the twentieth-century, in which primitive expression is a central tenet.

 Gabriella Mangano and Silvana Mangano, When Mountains Move, 2018, three-channel High Definition digital video, 16:9, black and white, colour, stereo sound, 7 min 21 sec